How to get faulty washing machine exchanged

 Is the washing machine really faulty?

 However, before jumping in, try to make sure there is definitely a fault on the appliance.
 Make sure that the fault is not caused by faulty installation or a user fault.
 Failing to read the instruction manual causes a lot of avoidable problems.
-As an engineer I know that a substantial percentage (if not the majority) of all calls to a new appliance within the first week are likely to be user faults or installation faults.
+As an engineer, I know that a substantial percentage (if not the majority) of all calls to a new appliance within the first week are likely to be user faults or installation faults.

-If it’s a washing machine check this list that I have compiled separately is the washing machine actually faulty?
+If it’s a washing machine check this list that I have compiled separately, is the washing machine actually faulty?
 It shows 9 examples of “faults” that are not washing machine faults at all.
 They are all caused by installation or user errors.
-Remember, you can be charged if it turns out to be one of these faults so it makes sense to check it.
+Remember, you can be charged if it turns out to be one of these faults, so it makes sense to check it.

 They won’t exchange any appliance without sending an engineer to check it first

-It’s easy to see why it’s highly unlikely anyone will exchange an appliance simply because it’s reported faulty once you’ve read the list mentioned above.
+It’s easy to see why it’s highly unlikely anyone will exchange an appliance simply because it’s reported faulty, once you’ve read the list mentioned above.
 It’s almost certain an engineer will need to inspect and confirm it is genuinely faulty.

 Can I insist on an exchange if the washing machine IS faulty?

-The Consumer Rights Act 2015 gives us the right for a full refund if an appliance is faulty within the first 30 days.
-If the appliance is genuinely faulty you can request your money back.
 You should stop using it and reject it.
 Some major retailers have exchange policies where they will exchange an appliance within the first 28 days without much hassle.
 This has nothing to do with any consumer rights though.
 It’s a commercial good-will policy decision.

-The sooner a fault occurs the more likely a retailer will exchange it.
+The sooner a fault occurs, the more likely a retailer will exchange it.
 They tend to get very reluctant after roughly a month.
 The Consumer Rights Act 2015 says that faults within the first 6 months are inherent.
-This means the fault must have been present when sold even if it didn’t show before.
+This means the fault must have been present when sold, even if it didn’t show before.
 The retailer must prove otherwise.
-So if a substantial fault occurs within the first 6 months you have a better chance of getting it exchanged.
-After 6 months it is extremely difficult to get an appliance exchanged, even if consumer law says you are entitled to it.
+So if a substantial fault occurs within the first 6 months, you have a better chance of getting it exchanged.
+After 6 months, it is extremely difficult to get an appliance exchanged, even if consumer law says you are entitled to it.

 Should you complain the manufacturer?

-Under UK consumer law the manufacturer is not responsible.
+Under UK consumer law, the manufacturer is not responsible.
 Only the retailer has any obligation regarding faulty goods.
 A manufacturer has an obligation to honour their guarantee.
 But they have no obligation to exchange faulty appliances.
 Neither can they give your money back because you gave it to the retailer.
 Some manufacturers will get involved.
 They will sometimes offer to exchange an appliance.
-If they offer something acceptable that’s fine.
+If they offer something acceptable, that’s fine.
 But if they don’t, remember the retailer is bound by the Sale of Goods act.
 It’s them you should be negotiating with.
 (Related: Why can’t I complain to the manufacturer?
 They made it so aren’t they ultimately responsible?)

 Retailers can sometimes insist on repairing – not replacing an appliance